zhaolotelli/FedLearn/README.md

 # FedLearn
-federated learning scenario of some fair federated learning algorithms
+federated learning scenario of some fair federated learning algorithms based on pytorch

 ## three baselines